 A "fisherman" or "fisher" (which is gender neutral) or the plural nouns "fishermen," or "fishers" are used in their original sense of women, men, boys, and girls.
 In Arabic, the words "Sayyad Samac" is the same for both male and female.
 A fisherman is defined as "a person who catches fish for a living or sport."
-There is the "Treatise of Fishing with an Angle" by Dame Juliana Berners, who was an English writer on "Heraldry, Hawking and Hunting" published in 1496 AD as part of the "Book of St Albans."
+The "Treatise of Fishing with an Angle" by Dame Juliana Berners, who was an English writer on "Heraldry, Hawking and Hunting" was published in 1496 AD as part of the "Book of St Albans."
 The "angle" here means the "hook."
 An "Angler" is therefore defined as "a person who fishes with a hook and line."
 Drawings of fishermen catching, splitting and salting fish are found on the walls of early Egyptian tombs.
 When a fisherman suddenly sees his float twitch as a fish takes the bait he or she must decisively jerk the rod to ensure that the hook is well-embedded.
 God has given us the privilege as his "Christian fishermen" of leading others to know Jesus as their own personal Lord and Savior.
 When a person is ready, we must take the step and challenge them with the Christian Faith.
 We owe them the opportunity to respond to God's love!✞

 "Spirit of the Living God,

 Melt me, Mold me, Fill me, Use me.

 Spirit of the living God,